GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

     Reserve a space of dimension *clearance* between the margin and the subplot on the specified side, using *side* values from **w**, **e**, **s**, or **n**.
 The option is repeatable to set aside space on more than one side.
-Such space will be left untouched by the main map plotting but can be accessed by modules that plot scales, bars, text, etc.  Settings apply to all panels.
+Such space will be left untouched by the main map plotting but can be accessed by modules that plot scales, bars, text, etc.  Settings specified here apply to all panels.

 .. _-J: